Viewfinder compass with true north and sun bearing

 When the sun is above the horizon and a location is known, a small yellow dot is drawn on the dial at the sun's compass bearing.
 As you swing the camera, the dot rotates with the cardinal letters and the sun stays anchored to its true direction.
 Lining the camera up with the dot puts the sun in front of you, putting it on the opposite side of the dial puts the sun behind you.
 Toggle this off in Settings if you find it distracting.

-Turn on Sun path arc to draw today's full sun trajectory around the outer rim of the dial as small colour-coded dots: cool blue for blue hour, warm orange for golden hour, pale yellow for mid-day.
+Turn on Sun and moon path arcs to draw today's full sun trajectory around the outer rim of the dial as small colour-coded dots: cool blue for blue hour, warm orange for golden hour, pale yellow for mid-day.
+A second arc, in silver, traces the moon's path just inside the sun's, showing only the part of its track that sits above the horizon.
 Past samples are dimmed; future samples are bright.
-The yellow live tick sits on the same path.
-Useful for scouting a location at noon and seeing exactly where the sun will be at 5 pm without leaving the viewfinder.
+The yellow live tick sits on the sun path and the silver glyph sits on the moon path.
+Useful for scouting a location at noon and seeing exactly where the sun will be at 5 pm, or where the moon will rise tonight, without leaving the viewfinder.

 Next event countdown badge